 Strategic Facilitation

-One of the most important skills critical to successfully creating any change movement including transforming life after 50 is how to engage and facilitate community involvement in the process.
-Strategic facilitation requires a set of leadership competencies that engages stakeholders, helps them to participate effectively and constructively, encourages leadership and innovation, and results in effective strategies and outcomes.
+One of the most important skills to successfully creating any change movement, including Transforming Life After 50, is engaging and facilitating community involvement in the process.
+Strategic facilitation requires leadership competencies that include identifying and engaging stakeholders, supporting their effective participation, and assisting the process of developing strategies and outcomes.

 Strategic facilitation combines the art and skill of facilitation with the science of long-term thinking.
 It requires leading – empowering others to take ownership of the outcome, asking – framing the conversation by asking powerful questions, and listening – translating stakeholder ideas and contributions into impactful action and outcomes.